geerlingguy/ansible-role-drupal-console/README.md

 By default, this role will always update Drupal Console to the latest version whenever it's run.
 If you'd like to change this behavior, switch this variable to `false`.

+    drupal_console_config: ~/.console

+The path to the Drupal Console configuration file.

 ## Dependencies

   - geerlingguy.php (Installs PHP).